Control Statements in SQL

 Test your knowledge with multiple choice flashcards

-What is the purpose of control statements in SQL?
+What is the function of the WHILE control statement in SQL?

 Next